 Mentor Coaching Options

-1:1 Mentor Coaching sessions via Zoom or Skype are recorded for your reference and review; Group Mentor Coaching sessions will utilize Zoom and will not be recorded.
+1:1 Mentor Coaching sessions via Zoom or Skype are recorded for your reference and review; Group Mentor Coaching sessions will utilize Zoom and are also recorded for your reference and review.
 In both formats, any session chat notes made during the session will be saved and provided for you.
-You will be provided a letter of support, based on your successful demonstration of the 11 core competencies and your completion of 10 hours of Mentor Coaching.
+If requested, you will be provided a letter of support, based on your successful demonstration of the ICF Core Competencies and your completion of 10 hours of Mentor Coaching.

 My Philosophy + Experience

 This is a co-created process, reliant on open and direct communication about goals, strengths, areas for growth, the balance of theory and practice, process, and progress.
 You will be encouraged to strive to meet the markers for the next level of credential you’re seeking (PCC for ACC, MCC for PCC) while honoring your particular coaching style.

 While attainment of goals established for the Mentor Coaching is important, it’s equally important to create a brave space for learning and experimentation; you will be invited to release any “good student” energy or feelings of needing to perform, instead adopting a “beginner’s mind.”
 We are focused on progress, not perfection, as well as building self-trust, self-awareness, and a sense of being grounded thoroughly in the ICF Core Competencies.